nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all contacts using the `list` command.
 Multiple contacts in the list.

-   2. Test case: `delete 1`<br>
+   1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-   3. Test case: `delete 0`<br>
+   1. Test case: `delete 0`<br>
       Expected: No contact is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 ### Clearing all contacts or tags

-1. Clearing all contacts or contacts associated with the tags while all contacts are being shown
+1. Clearing all contacts or contacts associated with the given tag(s) while all contacts are being shown

    1. Test case: `clear`<br>
       Expected: All contacts will be cleared.

-   2. Test case: `clear t/`<br>
+   1. Test case: `clear t/`<br>
       Expected: All contacts will be cleared.

-   3. Test case: `clear t/friends`
+   1. Test case: `clear t/friends`
-      Expected: All contacts with tag `friends` will be cleared.
+      Expected: Contacts with tag `friends` will be cleared.

-   4. Test case: `clear t/enemy`
+   1. Test case: `clear t/enemy`
-      Expected: If there are no contact with tag `enemy`, no contact will be cleared.
+      Expected: If there are no contact with the tag `enemy`, no contact will be cleared.
 An error message is shown as no such tag was found in the SOCket.

 ### Sorting contacts